TuckerWarlock/ollama-docker/docs/AMD-GPU-SUPPORT.md

 # AMD GPU Support

-This document covers AMD GPU support for the Ollama Python Project using ROCm.
+This document covers AMD GPU support for the Ollama Project using ROCm.

 ## Current Status